stolniceanuiustin/NESEmulatorCPP/README.md

 NES Emulator – Personal Project in C++

-I developed a functional emulator for the Nintendo Entertainment System (NES), allowing original games (ROMs) to run on any platform with a C++ compiler.
+I developed a functional emulator for the Nintendo Entertainment System (NES), allowing original games (ROMs) to run on any platform with a C++ compiler and support for SDL2.

 Emulated Components
 CPU – Ricoh 2A03